 This might sound great since Robinhood is taking money from the “big guys” instead of its clients, but here’s the catch: since the big guys pay Robinhood to send trades to them, they are forced to widen the bid-ask spread for those trades.
 This means that you, the investor, have to buy your stock at a higher price or sell it at a lower price.

 The good news?
 If you’re only trading a small amount of shares at a time, the difference is only a few cents and you will likely still gain a net benefit given the absence of commission.
 Also, you can get around the difference in the spread by using limit orders to specify that you want to buy or sell a stock at an exact price or better, not the current market price.

-Robinhood also charges fees for certain optional account services, like if you want to receive your Robinhood account statements in paper form rather than electronically or you need to overnight a check.
+Robinhood also charges fees for certain optional account services, like if you want to receive your monthly statements in paper form rather than electronically or you need to overnight a check.

-If you don’t opt for special account services and aren’t planning on making huge trades on Robinhood, your investing experience is literally free.
+If you don’t opt for special brokerage services and aren’t planning on making huge trades, your investing experience is literally free.
 But make sure to keep an eye out for taxes on your short-term and long-term capital gains, dividends, and interest, which you will have to pay regardless of the brokerage you use.